 We’ve never had problems doing it this way (besides one stubborn dog).

-For us, it’s about ease of use, as we can walk outside and pick some leaves.
+It’s about ease of use for us, as we can walk outside and pick some leaves.

 My dog won’t eat Moringa; what should I do?